AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/journey-canvas.md

 >
 >Organization who have purchased Journey Optimizer can use Journey canvas to analyze Journey Optimizer journeys.
 If your organization doesn't have access to Journey Optimizer, you can still [build analyses in Journey canvas](#build-analyses-in-customer-journey-analytics).

-Analyzing Journey Optimizer journeys in Journey canvas provides deep, actionable insights on user behavior.
+Analyzing Journey Optimizer journeys in Journey canvas provides deep, actionable insights on how users interact with a journey.

 When you analyze a Journey Optimizer journey in Journey canvas, the journey is displayed with the same order, sequence, and structure as it has in Journey Optimizer.